HEALING THE WOUNDS OF TRAUMA

 What if I find out something that I don't want to know?

 Therapy can uncover traumatic memories and experiences that we would rather had not happened.
 Therapy is NOT about blaming others, although you may find that some relationships from your past have contributed to your feelings of distress.
-Trauma therapy will help you understand and resolve your trauma, but alongside your growing self-compassion you may start to understand the reasons for other’s behaviour as well.
+Trauma counselling will help you understand and resolve your trauma, but alongside your growing self-compassion you may start to understand the reasons for other’s behaviour as well.

 But trauma therapy is also NOT about forgiveness.
 It will be up to you whether you have the emotional space to forgive.
 Although for some people, forgiveness is part of moving on, everyone’s healing journey is unique.